m4r35n357/VisualOptimizers/README.md

 ./cut-trid-std 3 fixed 3 27 100 unclamped -10 10 >/dev/null
 ./cut-trid-gl 3 fixed 3 27 100 unclamped -10 10
 ```
-The OpenGL visualization shows both cut and random algorithms regardless of parameter 6.
+The OpenGL visualization shows both of the cut as well as the random algorithms regardless of parameter 6.
-Random mode is represented by green particles, with the best point marked in red.
+Clamped mode (the published method) is represented by green particles in a red box, with the best point marked in red.
-Cut mode (my modification, which allows the box a degree of movement) is represented by cyan particles in a magenta box, with the best point marked in magenta.
+Unclamped mode (my modification, which allows the box a degree of movement) is represented by cyan particles in a magenta box, with the best point marked in magenta.
+Random mode is represented by gold particles, with the best point marked in yellow.

 ## The Models